-It would not be fitting or appropriate to introduce the teaching and learning of this type of aspect of science and mathematics through the medium of ICT, since pupils' understanding in the abstract of patterns of behaviour of natural phenomena is founded on their personal physical experience of the real world.
-However, it is also the case that ICT-based resources might be used to consolidate, extend and apply understanding of these previously encountered concepts.
+It would not be fitting or appropriate to introduce the teaching and learning of this type of aspect of science through the medium of ICT.
+However, it is feasible that an ICT-based resource might be used to consolidate and apply understanding of the previously learnt concepts.

-The BBC has made it clear to Becta that in developing resources for Key Stage 2 science it intends to focus on developing skills of problem-solving, using and applying knowledge and understanding, and investigation rather than the teaching of concepts.
-It is in this sense, then, that the learning outcomes are considered amenable, and only to the extent that resources develop and apply experience that has come from the real world.
+The BBC has made it clear to Becta that in developing resources for Key Stage 2 science it intends to focus on developing skills of problem solving, using and applying knowledge and understanding, and investigation rather than on the teaching of concepts.
+It is in this sense, then, that the amenability of the learning outcomes has been determined as shown below.

 The BBC may select up to 50% of those outcomes judged to be amenable by Becta.
-For the purposes of determining 50%, Sc1 science is not included in the equation, as this would constitute double counting.
+For the purposes of determining 50%, the 'Scientific enquiry' section is not included in the equation, as this would constitute double counting.